Diarrhea, Gas and Bloating

 Medications and natural therapies

 When the causes of diarrhea, gas and bloating cannot be entirely eliminated, an over-the-counter anti-diarrheal agent, such as Imodium (loperamide), Kaopectate or Pepto-Bismol, may help relieve symptoms.
-Check with your pharmacist and doctor to ensure they will not interfere with any other medications you are taking.
+Pepto-Bismol should only be taken for a short period of time.
+Consult your pharmacist or healthcare provider before taking them.
+This consultation should include possible interactions with your medicines and side effects of anti-diarrhea remedies.

-Crofelemer (Fulyzaq) is a prescription drug derived from the extract of a tropical plant.
-Clinical trials have found it useful in cases of HIV-related diarrhea not caused by another infection.
-At the time of publication, the drug had been approved for use in the United States and was available in Canada through a special access program.
-Check with your doctor or pharmacist for the most up-to-date information.
+Crofelemer (Mytesi) is a prescription drug derived from the extract of a tropical plant.
+Clinical trials have found it useful in cases of HIV-related diarrhea that is not caused by another infection.
+Check with your healthcare provider or pharmacist if this is an option for you.

 Other natural therapy options for diarrhea include:

-• The amino acid L-glutamine can heal damaged intestines and reduce diarrhea by enhancing water and salt absorption across the wall of the small intestine.
+• the amino acid L-glutamine can help to heal damaged intestines and reduce diarrhea by enhancing water and salt absorption across the wall of the small intestine.

-• Calcium may work to reduce or eliminate diarrhea caused by protease inhibitors, but check with your pharmacist or doctor to make sure it will not interfere with other medications you’re taking and that you are not taking too much calcium.
+• calcium may work to reduce or eliminate diarrhea caused by protease inhibitors, but check with your pharmacist or healthcare provider to make sure it will not interfere with other medications you are taking, and that you are not taking too much calcium.

 Dietary considerations

 It is crucial to prevent dehydration when you are suffering from diarrhea.
-As long as diarrhea continues, consume plenty of calories and drink plenty of healthy fluids, such as water, juices, herbal teas, broth and fruit juice smoothies.
-You should consume at least 1.5 litres of fluids every day, and more if the diarrhea is ongoing and causing substantial fluid loss.
+As long as diarrhea continues, consume plenty of calories and drink plenty of healthy fluids, such as water, juices without added sugar, herbal teas, broth, fruit and smoothies that do not contain added sugar.
+You should consume at least 1.5 litres of healthy fluids every day, more if the diarrhea is ongoing and causing substantial fluid loss.
 Also, be sure to consume enough high-quality calories.
 Diarrhea causes food to move faster than normal through the digestive system, meaning all nutrients may not be absorbed.

-Foods that contain soluble fibre, such as apples, peaches, pears and bananas, grains such as oatmeal and white rice and psyllium-containing supplements like Metamucil, can help with diarrhea.
-They absorb water, expand and bind together the intestinal contents, bulking up the stool and slowing its passage.
+Foods that contain soluble fibre, (such as apples, peaches, pears and bananas), and whole grains (such as oatmeal and white rice and psyllium-containing supplements like Metamucil), can help with diarrhea.
+These foods absorb water and expand to bind together the intestinal contents, bulk up the stool and slow its passage out of the body.
 Fibre intake should be increased slowly because it can cause gas.
-Bananas and avocados contain fibre and potassium, which can help to replenish electrolytes (see below).
-In some cases, cheese can also help bind loose stool and control diarrhea; however, if you are lactose intolerant, cheese could actually contribute to diarrhea.
+Bananas and avocados contain fibre and potassium, which can help to replenish electrolytes.
+In some cases, cheese can also help bind loose stool and control diarrhea.
+However, if you are lactose intolerant, cheese could actually contribute to diarrhea.

 Replenishing electrolytes

-With serious diarrhea, it is important to rebalance the body’s electrolytes, including sodium, potassium and chloride.
+It is important to rebalance the body’s electrolytes, including sodium, potassium and chloride if you experience diarrhea.
 Drinking juices or broths, diluted with water to enhance absorption, can help.
-Avoid Gatorade and other sports drinks, which contain a lot of sugar that can make diarrhea worse.
+Avoid Gatorade and other sports drinks, which contain a lot of sugar and can make diarrhea worse.

 Concentrated sources of electrolyte minerals may be needed.
 Oral rehydration salts are one option that is available through many pharmacies at low cost.
 You can make your own rehydration solution.
 Start with one litre of orange juice and then add 5 ml (1 tsp) of light salt (which contains potassium mixed with sodium).
 Sweeten with 15 ml (1 tbsp) of pasteurized honey if desired.
 To add soluble fibre to this mix, add rice water to the juice.
 Make rice water by boiling four parts water and one part rice until the rice is tender, and then straining off the rice water.
 This rice water can also be drunk on its own as a source of both hydration and soluble fibre.